-Invictus International School Phnom Penh offers international education from Early Years (Kindergarten) through to Year 13.
+Invictus International School Phnom Penh offers international education from Early Years (Kindergarten) through Year 13.
 The school is located in central Phnom Penh and is equipped with modern learning facilities and qualified educators who are experienced in delivering holistic English curricula to cultivate international learners.
-French, Chinese and Khmer are offered as additional languages from Reception through to Cambridge A-Levels.
+French and Chinese Mandarin are offered as additional languages from Reception through Cambridge A-Levels.

 Invictus teachers hold degrees and teaching qualifications from internationally recognised universities.
 Using 21st Century best practices, our teachers provide student-centred learning that enables students to master skills, knowledge and concepts.
 Using the best international curricula, we provide our students with the chance to develop multicultural and international perspectives as global citizens of the world.

-At Invictus we believe in a personalised learning approach, our maximum class size is 1 teacher to 25 students, with even smaller class sizes of 1:8 in Nursery and 1:10 in Reception.
+At Invictus, we believe in a personalised learning approach, our maximum class size is 1 teacher to 25 students, with smaller class sizes of 2:20 in Nursery and Reception – 1 teaching assistant per class.
 Our educators deliver rigorous curriculum while engaging students to inculcate a lifelong love of learning.
 We believe that every child is unique and seek to help students fulfill their potential as confident, capable and internationally-minded individuals.

 Invictus provides multilingual education so students gain a competitive edge in our global environment.
-Students have the option of lessons in English and French, English and Khmer, or English and Mandarin.
+Students have the option of taking lessons in French or Chinese Mandarin.

 Invictus International School in Phnom Penh was established in 2020, with its campus centrally located along Preah Norodom Boulevard.
 Invictus School is home to both expatriate and local students and is quickly becoming the school of choice for discerning parents in Phnom Penh